 These are felony drug crimes.
 And Khat Attorney Thomas C. Gallagher knows how to defend a sale case effectively.

 Possession of a “Schedule 1” substance can be a “controlled substance crime” in the:

 “third degree” Minnesota Statutes §152.023, subd 2 (4).

 “fourth degree” Minnesota Statutes §152.024, subd 2, (2).

 These possession laws are felony drug crimes, too.
-An expert defense can make the defense.
-Khat Attorney Gallagher will use his three decades experience to help you.
+But an expert defense can make the defense.
+And Khat Attorney Thomas Gallagher will use his three decades experience to help you.

 Federal Court Khat prosecutions

 Federal criminal prosecutions for Khat are similar in many ways to other federal drug crime prosecutions.
 See, for example, U.S. vs Sheikh, Case No. 03-2634, United States Court of Appeals 8th Circuit, May 7, 2004.

 Most of Khat Attorney Thomas Gallagher’s Somali clients have been U.S. Citizens.

 But non-citizens, even Permanent Residents face Removal (Deportation) if convicted of a drug crime.
 And Khat Attorney Thomas Gallagher can help protect against that risk for you.